Jfalcon93/baseball-webscraper/README.md

 ## baseball-webscraper

-Baseball webscraper created to seed a database of MVPs to build app.
+Baseball webscraper created to seed a database of MVPs.

-Thanks to the MLB being so stringent with their api access, I needed a way to collect MLB data to create web apps related to baseball (which I don't even really care about lolol).
+Thanks to the MLB for denying me api access, I needed a way to collect MLB data to create web apps related to baseball (which I don't even really care about lolol).

 MVP data contains relevant stats, link to their baseball reference profile, and link to image.